 The portfolio also includes a trio of “field blends” – an Alsatian-themed white, a red from shiraz, pinot noir and riesling, and a rosé.
 Gilbert has also established an experimental range, with both a riesling and a rosé pét-nat, along with a skin-contact sauvignon blanc, a skin-contact gewürztraminer and a shiraz and riesling blend.

 “The range gives me the chance to push the boundaries, continuously experiment and trial new ideas or even to introduce old practices that have disappeared with time,” he says.

-Simon Gilbert, Will’s father, struck the first vintage under the Gilbert label in 2010, after having made wine for others in the area for some 25 years.
-Will is now the winemaker, alongside his father.
-Although Will has helped out at the winery since he was a child and learnt his trade from his father, he started a degree in wine sciences at Charles Sturt University, in Wagga Wagga, in 2010.
+Gilbert’s father, Simon, struck the first vintage under the Gilbert label in 2010, after having made wine for others in the area for some 25 years.
+Gilbert is now the winemaker, alongside his father.
+Although he has helped out at the winery since he was a child and learnt his trade from his father, he started a degree in wine sciences at Charles Sturt University, in Wagga Wagga, in 2010.

 Gilbert has also been co-fermenting red and white grapes, making rosé by carbonic maceration and employing skin contact on white grapes.
-These experimental forays sit alongside the more classic expressions, which are equally thoughtful, including kabinett-style riesling and single-clone pinot noir.
-Will also makes a syrah and pinot noir blend with his friend Angus Vinden, which blends Vinden’s Hunter syrah with Gilbert pinot noir.
+These experimental forays sit alongside the more classic expressions, which are equally thoughtful, including a kabinett-style riesling and single-clone pinot noir.
+He also makes a syrah and pinot noir blend with his friend Angus Vinden, which blends Vinden’s Hunter syrah with Gilbert pinot noir.